huggingface/diffusers/docs/source/en/tutorials/fast_diffusion.md

 ## torch.compile

-PyTorch 2 includes `torch.compile` which uses fast and optimized kernels for the UNet and VAE.
+PyTorch 2 includes `torch.compile` which uses fast and optimized kernels.
+In Diffusers, the UNet and VAE are usually compiled because these are the most compute-intensive modules.
 First, configure a few compiler flags (refer to the [full list](https://github.com/pytorch/pytorch/blob/main/torch/_inductor/config.py) for more options):

 ```python
 from diffusers import StableDiffusionXLPipeline